tedneward/Azgaarnoth/Creatures/Hobgoblin.md

 **Shortsword.**

 #### Description
 The Mindbenders are Hobgoblin bards that serve as political officers across the Hobgoblin ranks.
 Among other Hobgoblins, they look to persuade the members of the Legions to act steadfast and true to the cause, as well as "re-educating" those Hobgoblins that seem to question or doubt.
+The Mindbenders are an offshoot of the [College of Whispers](/Classes/Bard/Whispers.md), and likely a direct copy of that bardic school.

+---

 ## War Adept
 *Medium humanoid (hobgoblin) Sorcerer (Draconic Ancestry) 8, lawful evil*